Joe Franklin: Career

 At 14, Franklin began writing skits for The Kate Smith Hour; and at 16, Franklin officially began his entertainment career as a record picker on radio sensation Martin Block's Make Believe Ballroom where he became known as "The Young Wreck with the Old Records".
 By the time he was 21, he embarked on a radio career.
 He was also considered to be an authority on popular culture of the first half of the 20th century, including silent films.
 He was called "The King of Nostalgia" and "The Wizard of Was" for focusing on old-time show-business personalities.
 Franklin was also a pioneer in promoting products such as Hoffman Beverages and Canada Dry ginger ale on the air.
-A&E's documentary It's Only Talk, The Real Story Of America's Talk Shows credits Franklin as the creator of the television talk show.
+A&E's documentary It's Only Talk, The Real Story of America's Talk Shows credits Franklin as the creator of the television talk show.
 Franklin was listed in the Guinness World Records as the longest running continuous on-air TV talk show host, more than a decade longer than Johnny Carson's run.

 In 1999, Franklin partnered with Producer Steve Garrin and Restaurant Mogul Dennis Riese to open Joe Franklin's Memory Lane Restaurant on West 45th Street in Broadway's theater district.
 After the restaurant closed in 2003 it reopened the following year as "Joe Franklin's Comedy Club" on West 50th Street.
 Many name comedians came to the club and performed on stage to break in their new material, and many aspiring comics got their first stage time there.
 It closed in 2005.

-After retiring from his television show, Franklin concentrated on his overnight radio show, playing old records on WOR-AM on Saturday evenings and mentoring thousands of aspiring entertainers who for decades sought an audience with him at his notoriously cluttered Times Square office.
+After retiring from his television show, Franklin concentrated on his overnight radio show, playing old records on WOR-AM on Saturday evenings and mentoring aspiring entertainers who sought an audience with him at his Times Square office.
 Franklin's celebrity interviews, known as "Nostalgia Moments", appeared daily on the Bloomberg Radio Network until mid-January 2015, shortly before his death.